“In times of crisis people want to know that you care,

 Some technical tips…

-- Keep the HOST code handy.
-It allows you to assign a co-host, divide into breakout rooms, and manually mute people who have background noise while someone else is talking.
+- Password protect the group, share it with your co-facilitator(s) and if you are on Zoom keep the HOST code handy.
+It allows you to assign/re-assign a co-host, divide the meeting into breakout rooms, and manually mute people who have background noise while someone else is talking.

 “Being a peer supporter means you’re the expert